crazyrex/qa-ldap-login/README.md

 authentication if that fails.
 If a user exists in LDAP but not Q2A, the script will create a new user account for the individual.

+### Fork specifics

+This fork contains modifications to allow a simple Active Directory implementation.
+Instead of requiring a service account, this implementation binds directly with the user credentials.
+For this, an extra settings is required to specify the short domain.

 ## PREREQS

 In order for PHP's built-in LDAP functionality to work correctly, your